 At the end of the experiment, examine how you feel.
 You will discover that the world is still turning and you didn’t lose anything.
 You may actually gain a lot of peace in the process.

-Before you get in a relationship, realize that it’s all about growth and change.
 As humans, we were meant to evolve over time and if you’re not evolving, you’re not growing.
 And if you’re not growing, you’re not ready for a serious relationship.

 3. Not understanding Men.
 I can’t tell you how many times I’ve had to explain to women, why their husband or fiancé can’t not take a hint or read in between the lines.
 If we’re from Mars, they really are from Venus.